-If a former USW represented Portsmouth site employee is hired by MCS into a USW represented position, such employee shall not receive bargaining unit seniority accumulated with other Portsmouth site employers as bargaining unit seniority with MCS.
+If a former USW represented Portsmouth site employee is hired by the Company into a USW represented position, such employee shall not receive bargaining unit seniority accumulated with other Portsmouth site employers as bargaining unit seniority with the Company.

 Section 6.
 Filling Vacancies/Recall/Bidding Process (White Bid)